itsMohammedNayeem/caspex-task/README.md

 # Rick and Morty Character Viewer

-This project is a simple web application that allows users to browse characters from the "Rick and Morty" TV series by episode.
+This project provides a modern, interactive web application for exploring characters from the "Rick and Morty" API.
+Built with Next.js, it showcases character details along with the episodes in which they appear.
+The application leverages Tailwind CSS for styling, ensuring a responsive and visually appealing interface.

 ## Features

-- View a list of episodes from the "Rick and Morty" series.
-- Select an episode to see the characters featured in that episode.
-- Characters are displayed in a grid layout with their name and image.
+- **Character Grid**: Displays characters in a responsive grid layout.
+Each character is presented in a card that includes their image and name.
+- **Character Detail**: Clicking on a character card navigates to a detailed view of that character, displaying their name, status, species, and a list of episodes they appear in.
+- **Episodes UI**: In the character detail view, episodes are listed with modern card designs, showing the episode name and air date.
+- **Modern Styling**: Utilizes Tailwind CSS for a modern, responsive design that adjusts beautifully across devices.
+- **Error Handling**: Implements error handling for API requests, providing user feedback on loading states and errors.

 ## Technologies stack